AHartNtkn/AHartNtkn.github.io/_posts/2021-11-29-An-Optimal-and-Feasible-Pairing-Function.md

 ...

 Both of the encoding functions have the same asymptotic limit.
-The pair of `x` and `y` is approximate;
+The pair of `x` and `y` is approximately;

 ```
 x y |x| / 2